lmfit/uncertainties/doc/index.rst

 written in the Python_ programming language.
 Existing calculation code can **run with no or little change**.

-Whatever the complexity of the calculation, this package returns the result with its uncertainty as predicted by linear `error propagation theory`_.
+Whatever the complexity of a calculation, this package returns its result with an uncertainty as predicted by linear `error propagation theory`_.
 It automatically :ref:`calculates derivatives <derivatives>` and uses them for calculating uncertainties.
 Almost all uncertainty calculations are performed **analytically**.